Trade ChakraIndia Trade ChakraIndia Business Trade Chakra

 Continental Shelf: 200 Nautical Mile (NM) or to the edge of the continental margin

-Exclusive Economic Zone: 200 Nautical Mile (NM)
+Exclusive Economic Zone: 200 Nautical Miles (NM)

-Territorial Sea: 12 Nautical Mile (NM)
+Territorial Sea: 12 Nautical Miles (NM)

 Climate: varies from tropical monsoon in south to temperate climate in the north